6point6/bytefreq-rs/README.md

 $ cat testdata/test3.tsv | ./target/release/bytefreq-rs -d "\t" -g "H"
 ```
 ---
-## Companies House Postcode Tabular File Analysis
+## Example 1: Companies House CSV File Analysis
-This report provides an analysis of the post dode field in a filtered 100k record CSV dataset obtained from Companies House (https://www.gov.uk/guidance/companies-house-data-products) that can be found in the testdata folder.
+This report provides an analysis of the post code field in a filtered 100k record CSV dataset obtained from Companies House (https://www.gov.uk/guidance/companies-house-data-products) that can be found in the testdata folder.
 The data has been examined to detect patterns of characters in the postcode field, including low grain Unicode characters.

 ### Overview
 The dataset contains information on the postcodes of various company registration addresses.
 A total of 100k rows of data were examined, and several patterns of characters in the postcode field were detected.
 The report shows a count of the fields that contain low grain Unicode characters, along with the patterns detected and example data.